browserengineering/book/book/animations.md

 ::: {.further}

 Overlap reasons for compositing not only create complications in the code, but without care from the browser and web developer can lead to a huge amount of GPU memory usage, as well as page slowdown to manage all of the additional composited layers.
 One way this could happen is that an additional composited layer results from one element overlapping another, and then a third because it overlaps the second, and so on.
+This phenomenon is called *layer explosion*.
-Our browser's algorithm avoids this problem most of the time because it is able to merge multiple paint chunks together as long as they have compatible ancestor effects, but in practice there are many very complicated situations where it's hard to make content merge efficiently.
+Our browser's algorithm avoids this problem most of the time because it is able to merge multiple paint chunks together as long as they have compatible ancestor effects, but in practice there are complicated situations where it's hard to make content merge efficiently.

-The general problem of extra GPU memory due to knock-on effects of compositing is called *layer explosion*.
-In addition to overlap, there are other reasons: for example, suppose we wanted to *turn off* composited scrolling in certain situations, such as on a machine without a lot of memory, but still use compositing for visual effect animations.
+In addition to overlap, there are other situations where compositing has undesired side-effects leading to performance problems.
+For example, suppose we wanted to *turn off* composited scrolling in certain situations, such as on a machine without a lot of memory, but still use compositing for visual effect animations.
 But what if the animation is on content underneath a scroller?
 In practice, it is very difficulty to implement this situation correctly without just giving up and compositing the scroller.

 :::